Student Rights with Placement

 Refer to the course listing in this catalog for titles, descriptions and prerequisites for the courses in the following placement charts.
 Students are encouraged to consult with a counselor/advisor regarding course selection and planning.

 ENGLISH/ESL placement results, for the purpose of course placement and prerequisite skill level assessment do not “time out” and remain valid indefinitely.
 If, however, a significant amount of time has passed since the English or ESL test was completed, the student may select to repeat the placement test to secure an accurate assessment of current skill level.

 Alternate Assessment used for Course Placement and/or Credit:

-If English or math course placement has been identified through the use of one of the alternate methods listed below, visit the Prerequisites webpage and complete the English and Math Alternate Assessment Form to allow for registration in the approved math or English courses.
+If English or math course placement has been identified through the use of one of the alternate methods listed below, visit the Prerequisites forms page and complete the English and Math Alternate Assessment Form to allow for registration in the approved math or English courses.

 For Placement into English 100 or 105: